hikasap/weird-bazooka/README.md

 - `projectile_game.vector_math` implements basic vector utilities and Rodrigues' rotation formula.
 - `projectile_game.simulation.Projectile` keeps the projectile speed constant, maintains a perpendicular acceleration of constant magnitude, and exposes `rotate_acceleration` for player control.
-- `game.py` runs a Pygame loop that samples input, updates the projectile, and renders its path with an interactive orbit camera, simple line-based models (rings, pillars, crystals), and perspective projection.
+- `game.py` runs a Pygame loop that samples input, updates the projectile, renders its path with an interactive orbit camera, simple line-based models (rings, pillars, crystals), and keeps track of the floating target sequence for scoring.

 At any instant: